Visa policy of Cape Verde: Visa exemption

 A visa is not required for holders of diplomatic, official and service passports of any country (except Afghanistan) for 90 days.

 A visa is not required for former citizens of Cape Verde and their spouses and children.

 Visa on arrival

-Visitors from all other non-visa-exempt countries may obtain a visa on arrival at Sal, Boa Vista, São Vicente or Santiago international airports (but must register online, preferably five days prior to arrival and also pay the airport security fee of CVE 3400 either online or on arrival).
+Citizens from the following countries may obtain a visa on arrival at Sal, Boa Vista, São Vicente or Santiago international airports.
+They must pre-register online on the EASE portal, preferably five days prior to arrival and also pay the airport security fee of CVE 3400 either online or on arrival.